-A company in which Ventus 2 VCT plc and Temporis Capital Renewable Infrastructure EIS Fund have also invested.
-The Company, Ventus 2 VCT plc and Temporis Capital Renewable Infrastructure EIS Fund are managed by Temporis Capital LLP.
+A company in which Ventus VCT plc and Temporis Capital Renewable Infrastructure EIS Fund have also invested.
+The Company, Ventus VCT plc and Temporis Capital Renewable Infrastructure EIS Fund are managed by Temporis Capital LLP.

-Top Ten Investments
+Top 10 Investments

-The details of the top ten investments, by value, held by each of the ordinary share fund, the "C" share fund and the "D" share fund at 29 February 2016 are set out in the table below:
+The details of the top ten investments, by value, held by each of the ordinary share fund, the "C" share fund and the "D" share fund at 29 February 2016 are set out in the tables below: